filipsPL/autowx2/README.md

 Modules/plugins to capture various types of data.
 Can be customized by any type of script (here bash scripts were used in most cases).

 ```
 fm         - sample module to record FM radio to mp3 file
 iss        - module for capturing voice data from ISS and others.
 Tested and works for ISS :tada:
 noaa       - module for capturing weather data from NOAA satellites (see below)
+radiosonde - module for running the radiosonde scanner (to be installed separately)
 ```

 #### /modules/noaa